chmagitt/iothub-private-endpoint/chapters/vpngateway.md

 <img width="800" alt="vpngateway6" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Vpngw6.png">
 <br>
 ## DNS configuration on the Laptop

-When the VPN tunnel is up and running, the Laptop
+When the VPN tunnel is up and running, the Laptop cannot connect to IoT Hub as he needs to resolve iothub-xyz.privatelink.azure-devices.net (private FQDN of IoT Hub) like the previous step with Jumpbox.<br>
+This can be done wiht Private DNS Zone and a DNS relay but in our example we will edit the host file of Windows Laptop
 <img width="800" alt="vpngateway7" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Vpngw7.png">
 <br>
 <img width="800" alt="vpngateway8" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Vpngw8.png">